openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Resolution Steps**

-Check whether the protocol version passed in is reasonable and investigate the server implementation.
+Check whether the protocol version passed in is valid and investigate the server implementation.

 ## 2300003 URL Format Error